Overview

 • If the resulting string exceeds the system's maximum length limit, group_concat may throw an error.
 In Lakehouse, this limit can be adjusted by setting the table property cz.storage.write.max.string.bytes system variable.

-• When using the group_concat function, note that NULL values will be ignored and not included in the final string.
+• When using the group_concat function, note that NULL values are ignored and not included in the final string.